apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 In Reactive Mode (see above) the configured parallelism is ignored and treated as if it was set to infinity, letting the job always use as many resources as possible.
 You can also use Adaptive Scheduler without Reactive Mode, but there are some practical limitations:
 - If you are using Adaptive Scheduler on a session cluster, there are no guarantees regarding the distribution of slots between multiple running jobs in the same session.
-- An active resource manager (native Kubernetes, YARN, Mesos) will request TaskManagers until the parallelism requested by the job is fulfilled, potentially allocating a lot of resources.

 One benefit of Adpative Scheduler over the default scheduler is that it can handle TaskManager losses gracefully, since it would just scale down in these cases.